bokkypoobah/ConnextProjectContracts/test/TESTSPEC.md

 Unit:

 Expect
+1. Fails when sent wei (not payable)
+    - with "VM Exception while processing transaction: revert"
-1. TESTME Fails if `msg.sender` is not hub
+1. Fails if `msg.sender` is not hub
     - with TODO
 2. TESTME Fails if channel status is not `Open`.
     - with "channel must be open"